 The meeting concluded with remarks from Smita Nimilita, Global Foundations Head and Bangladesh Country Lead, RISE, who recommended including mid-level management (supervisors and line chiefs) in future studies to address concerns about limited career progression opportunities for workers.

-The event underscored the need for a more inclusive and transparent approach to wage governance in the RMG sector, with a focus on addressing the challenges faced by SMEs, mitigating the impact of automation, and ensuring that wage increases are sustainable and beneficial for all workers.
+The event highlighted the need for an inclusive and transparent approach to wage governance in the RMG sector, with a focus on addressing industry-wide challenges and ensuring sustainable improvements for all stakeholders.